 At any given moment a competitor can produce a more effective piece of content and siphon away traffic from your site to theirs.
 So the primary focus of content marketing for SEO should be outranking competitor pages and keeping your pages updated.

 - Landing pages, product- or service-focused.

-As you can see, organic traffic is often top of funnel, and searcher intent is informational.
-The key is to draw traffic to pages that will live on your site for a long time (or forever), that are optimized around a single seed keyword and that provide information in a UX-adapted environment.
+Evidently, organic traffic is often top of the funnel, and searcher intent is informational.
+The key is to draw traffic to pages that will live on your site for a long time (or forever), that is optimized around a single seed keyword and that provide information in a UX-adapted environment.

 Paid traffic from search engines arrives to websites when a user clicks on an advertisement placed on a SERP for a given search term.
 This ad is created and paid for by a company — with the aid of an ad platform – seeking to appear first in search engines.

-As you can see, the goal of both organic and paid traffic campaigns is the same: to be clicked on more often than anyone else competing for the same search term.
+As you can see, the goal of both organic and paid traffic campaigns is the same: increase website traffic by being clicked on more often than anyone else competing for the same search term.

 Paid search advertising exists inside an automated open-auction bidding platform such as Google Ads.
 Google sets a price for a keyword and companies bid on that keyword.
 Google then: